 This is the rate you get relief on certain assets, such as higher emission cars.
 This change means less relief each year against your tax.

-The special rate for qualifying plant and machinery assets will be reduced from 8% to 6%.
+The special rate for qualifying plant and machinery assets has been reduced from 8% to 6%.

 Pensions & ISAs

 - The pensions’ lifetime allowance for savings will increase in line with CPI to £1,055,000.